iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

-+ Feature name: `bee-model-crate`
++ Feature name: `bee-transaction-crate`
 + Start date: 2019-09-06
 + RFC PR: [iotaledger/bee-rfcs#3](https://github.com/iotaledger/bee-rfcs/pull/3)
 + Bee issue: [iotaledger/bee#43](https://github.com/iotaledger/bee/issues/43)

 # Summary

-This feature is responsible for the creation and interpretation of transactions and bundles.

-# Motivation

 IOTA is a distributed ledger that was designed for payment settlement and data transfer between machines and devices in the Internet of Things (IoT) ecosystem.
 The data packets that are sent through the network are called "transactions".
 Settlements or data transfers can be done with the help of these transactions.
 Payment settlements require the help of multiple transactions.

+This feature is responsible for the creation of outgoing transactions and for the interpretation of incoming transactions.

+# Motivation
+[...]

 # Detailed design